 Energy Performance Certificate (EPC)

-You can often lower the cost of an energy performance certificate by arranging your assessment directly rather than through an estate agent.
-You can find an assessor in your area by checking on the EPC register.
+You can potentially reduce the cost of an energy performance certificate by arranging the assessment directly rather than through an estate agent.
+You can locate an assessor in your area by consulting the EPC register.
+This way, you can obtain the required certificate while minimizing expenses.

 Estate Agent Fees